Random Scaling of Emergent Capabilities: Discussion

+Existing work has also found model runs can cluster in shortcut learning \citep{juneja_linear_2023,li2025interpretationpredictbehaviorunseen} and in training dynamics \citep{qin2024itree,hu_latent_2023}, hinting at multimodal variation.
+Our work connects these random clustering effects to the phenomenon of emergence at scale.
+Relevant to our setting, \citet{zhoualgorithms} and \citet{zhou2024transformers} provided evidence of variability in length generalization across random seeds, which we further analyze across model scales.
+We also expand on the findings of \citet{qin2024itree} of bimodal variation in LM syntax acquisition.

-\textbf{Emergent abilities of LMs:} In LLMs, emergent abilities are behaviors that arise unexpectedly as models are scaled up in size or trained on larger datasets~\citep{hestness2017deeplearningscalingpredictable,rosenfeld2019constructivepredictiongeneralizationerror,brown2020language,kaplan2020scaling}.
-These abilities are characterized by unpredictable and abrupt performance improvements on specific benchmarks at certain scales~\citep{wei2022emergent, ganguli2022predictability, srivastava2023beyond}.
-Understanding the conditions and mechanisms underlying emergence is a key area of research.
-Although recent studies suggest that some breakthroughs may stem from the choice of evaluation metrics rather than fundamental changes in model behavior with increased scale~\citep{srivastava2023beyond,schaeffer2024emergent}, some breakthrough capabilities remain emergent. \citet{snell2024predicting} found that some scales exhibit earlier emergence if finetuned explicitly on an emergent task, suggesting that smaller models may have the capacity for that task but are limited by its scarcity in the training corpus.
+\paragraph{Emergent abilities of LMs:} In LMs, scaling laws predict reliable performance improvements as models increase in size or train on larger datasets~\citep{hestness2017deeplearningscalingpredictable,rosenfeld2019constructivepredictiongeneralizationerror,brown2020language,kaplan2020scaling}.
+Emergent abilities are abilities that arise unexpectedly, out of line with these predictions \citep{srivastava2023beyond,ganguli2022predictability,wei2022emergent}.
+These abilities are characterized by unpredictable and abrupt performance improvements on specific benchmarks at certain scales.
+Although recent studies suggest that some breakthroughs may stem from the choice of evaluation metrics rather than fundamental changes in model behavior~\citep{srivastava2023beyond,schaeffer2024emergent}, other breakthrough capabilities remain emergent---8\% of high-breakthroughness datasets in BIG-Bench, according to \citet{schaeffer2024emergent}.
+Our findings suggest that careful statistical analysis is required to evaluate claims both for and against ``emergence'' scaling on specific tasks.

+\citet{snell2024predicting} found that some scales exhibit earlier emergence if finetuned explicitly on an emergent task, suggesting that smaller models may have the capacity for that task but are limited by its scarcity in the training corpus.
 Similarly, we show that emergent capabilities can arise from multimodal random variation using synthetic length generalization tasks as a case study.